 Include dividends received, credited, or reinvested from ownership of stocks or mutual funds.

 Include profit (or loss) from royalties and the rental of land, buildings or real estate, or from roomers or boarders.
-Income received by self-employed persons whose primary source of income is from renting property or from royalties should be included in question 47b above.
+Mark the "Loss" box if there is a loss.
+Income received by self-employed persons whose primary source of income is from renting property or from royalties should be included in 47b.
 Include regular payments from an estate or trust fund.

 47g.
 Include retirement, survivor or disability benefits received from companies and unions, Federal, state, and local governments, and the U.S. military.
 Include regular income from annuities and IRA or KEOGH retirement plans.